Why You Should take this Course

 This course teaches the essential elements of market risk measurement, management and allocation.
 The discussion uniquely bridges the gap between capital/asset protection and maximization of risk adjusted return.

-The course format consists of 5 video modules to require roughly fifteen minutes each with recommendations for review as needed.
+The course format consists of 8 video modules to require roughly 15-20 minutes each with recommendations for review as needed.
 Each video will consist of a mixture of slides with text topics, animated video demonstrations, and lectures.
+You will also get the PDF transcripts to read all presented material.

 At the end of the course, you will have a clear understanding of the difference between asset allocation and risk/capital allocation.
 You will be able to: